sebemery/Lipschitz-constrained-neural-networks/README.md

---volumedir      Directory containing the .h5 files --outputdir      Directory where 2d images are saved --nbslices       The number of slices to extract per volume (needs to be odd, extract around the center of the volume)
+--volumedir      Directory containing the .h5 files --outputdir      Directory where 2d images are saved --nbslices       The number of slices to extract per volume (needs to be odd, extract around the center of the volume) --noise          Number of noisy realisation for each images --sigma          Variance of the noise
 ```
+For each sets ```singlecoil_train```, ```singlecoil_validation``` and ```singlecoil_test``` run the extraction of 2d slices.
+For all sets, use 5 slices to extract with variance 0.01.
+For the training set use  2 noisy realisations and for the validation and test only one.
+As a side note the noisy realistion vary everytime. as we do not set a seed.

 In the second part we use **[BSD500](https://github.com/uclaopt/Provable_Plug_and_Play/tree/master/training/data)**, which can be downladed by clicking on the link and downloading the data folder from the github repository.
 Save the three sub-folders ```train```, ```Set68``` amd ```Set12``` under the ```data``` folder from this repository.